katerebekah/NashvilleData/NASHVILLE_DATA.md

     1. A chart partial that shows the different types of community resources available (listed under the contact_type in the JSON resource) and the number of resources available of each type.
     1. A list partial that shows the name (contact), type (contact_type), phone number, and notes, if any, for each resource.
 1. Create a factory that uses the `$http` module in Angular to retrieve the JSON located at https://data.nashville.gov/resource/8zc7-2afq.json
-1. In a controller, use the JSON from the factory and reformat it so that each `contact_type` and the number of resources of that contact_type can be fed into the addChartRows function.
+1. In a controller, use the JSON from the factory and reformat it so that each `contact_type` and the number of resources of that contact_type can be fed into the addChartRows function provided below.
-1. In your list.html and listController.js, you will make a list of all of the resources and the contact info from the json from the apiFactory.

 ##### Example chart partial